-The transaction was accounted for as a business combination.
+The transaction was accounted for as a business combination, subject to finalization of the acquisition accounting.
 The following table summarizes the current estimated fair values of assets acquired and liabilities assumed at the date of the acquisition.
 This allocation of the purchase price is based upon the best information available to management at present.
 Due to the relatively short interval between the closing date of the acquisition and the date of the statement of financial position, this information may be incomplete.
 Any adjustments to acquisition accounting, net of related income tax effects, will be recorded with a corresponding adjustment to goodwill.